Veyras Ascent

 Spatial Design

-Key power positions are slightly more exposed, offering strategic advantages for players willing to trade safety for height or control.
+Cover and structures were placed to maintain continuous flow, eliminating no man’s land while creating meaningful risk and reward scenarios.
+Key power positions are intentionally more exposed, offering advantages to players willing to trade safety for height or control.

 Verticality